VPOOJAASREE/Cryptography---19CS412-classical-techqniques/README.md

 ## RESULT:

-Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully..
+Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.